English

 English @ Ashwell Primary School

-At Ashwell School, we deliver English starting with the EYFS framework in Reception and then moving to Key Stage 1 and Key Stage 2 National Curriculum Programmes of Study across Years 1 – 6.
-Our delivery of this, is largely supplemented by planning from the Herts for learning suite of materials.
+At Ashwell School, we deliver English starting with the EYFS framework in Nursery and Reception and then moving to Key Stage 1 and Key Stage 2 National Curriculum Programmes of Study across Years 1 – 6.
+(Please see below: Year groups on a page and the programmes of study from the National Curriculum).

 Phonics @ Ashwell School